LilaLiang/Oldagram/README.md

-# Oldagram- Bringing Ancient Art to the Gram
+# Oldagram - Bringing Ancient Art to the Gram

 Oldagram is a unique project that aims to mimic the Instagram experience for ancient artists like Van Gogh, allowing them to share their works with the world.
 In a world dominated by modern content, we give these timeless artists a platform to shine.